AirWarden Detects Drone and Controller Simultaneously

 - Command Console – A web based user interface that can run in a command center or be accessed remotely.

 - Email and Text – Security personnel can be sent alerts via email and text.
-Alerts can also be sent to local law enforcement for a coordinated response.
+Alerts are configurable and can also be sent to local law enforcement for a coordinated response.

 Detects Both Known and Unidentified Drones